St Bede's College, Christchurch: Effects from the Canterbury earthquakes

+Abuse allegations

+A former staff member was charged in late 2024 for sexual offences against boarders at the college about two decades earlier.
+The college cancelled planned celebrations for the centenary of boarding at the school in 2025 due to the allegations.
+In February 2025 it was revealed the allegations were against Father Rowan Donoghue, a Catholic priest who had overseen the boarding school during the mid-to-late 1990s.

 Philosophy and Marist Tradition

 From its beginnings, St. Bede's College has taught its students by observing a tradition that combines Marian and apostolic elements.
 For the most part of the previous century, the college had residential Marist priests and brothers as teaching staff.
 There is still a significant Marist presence at the college.

 The college's mission is "To help each boy develop fully by Faith and by Works."

 The house system

 A house system was instituted at St. Bede's College, with every student allocated to a house.
 The house system has several functions, including administrative.
 Each house is named for a distinguished person associated with the college and its name.
-They compete against each other in annual competitions such as Swimming, Athletics, and Haka.
+They compete against each other in annual competitions such as: swimming, athletics, and haka.
 There are five houses.
 These are: